nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 Each bytecode is stored in a "bin" field of a json file with a name, corresponding to a language and optimizations used.

+To ease the compilation, a Makefile was created, that can compile all languages with a simple command.

 **Solidity**.
 The Solidity contract is compiled using solc, the Solidity compiler, several times to generate different outputs for comparison.

 The compiler can be installed using several methods, including npm, Docker, apt-get, brew, or built from source. https://docs.soliditylang.org/en/v0.8.27/installing-solidity.html